102.1. Get started with TAP#

 A "synchronous" query is when the search is executed and the results are retrieved at the same time, and no other cells can be run while the search is executing.

-Synchronous queries are best used sparingly, and only for retrieving table metadata.
-However asynchronous queries should be used whenever table data is being returned.
+Synchronous queries are best used sparingly, and only for retrieving table metadata, as in this section.

 results = service.search('SELECT * FROM tap_schema.schemas')